 Many considered Him a person to be feared.

 Some even considered Him a trickster, abnormal, or even evil.

-There were actually quite a few who suggested He was the creation of evil, come to intrigue, and mislead people into falling away from their faith.
+Quite a few suggested He was the creation of evil, come to intrigue and mislead people into falling away from their faith.

-Those in power, both religious and governmental, were both fearful and angry toward Him and felt highly threatened by Him.
+Those in power, religious and governmental, were fearful and angry toward Him and felt highly threatened by Him.

 This eventually led to His death, which He expected and to which He agreed.